Package 'MACSr'

 tfile

-ChIP-seq/ATAC-seq treatment file in BAM format, containing only records in peak regions, sorted by coordinates.
-Check instruction on how to make the file using samtools.
+ChIP-seq/ATAC-seq treatment file in BAM format, sorted by coordinates.
+Make sure the .bai file is avaiable in the same directory.
 REQUIRED.

 cfile